 Settled on free walking tour that begins at 2 in Coventry Garden.

 Walked through Trafalgar Square and saw music and magic acts.
-Rested a moment in James Park then fast walk to meet tour.
+Rested a moment in James Park then a fast walk to meet tour.

 Great guide, a local history major.
 Great stories about each stop, starting with Coventry was actually Conventry Garden, as in a convent, where nuns lived.

-‘We’re diligently looking for the lost ‘n’ and we will find it!’
-He said.
+‘We’re diligently looking for the lost ‘n’ and we will find it!’ he said.

 Guide recommended old London and tower area.
 Told great story about how Henry 8th exploded before his burial.
-Saw first palace with many chimneys, only 1 story tall.
+Saw first royal palace with many chimneys, only 1 story tall.

 Queen is in residence per flag flapping in the wind.
-Green Park is where royals walked to on side of the palace.
+Green Park is where royals walked on side of the palace.